ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/storage-configuration.markdown

 {PANEL:Storage.TempPath}

 You can use this setting to specify a different path to temporary files.
-By default it is empty, which means that temporary files will be created at same location as data file under the `Temp` directory.
+By default, it is empty, which means that temporary files will be created at same location as data file under the `Temp` directory.

 - **Type**: `string`
 - **Default**: `null`